21cmfast/21cmFAST/joss-paper/paper.md

 `21cmFAST` is still in very active development.
-Amongst further usability and performance improvements, future versions will see several new physical models implemented, including milli-charged dark matter models and forward-modelled CMB auxiliary data.
+Amongst further usability and performance improvements, future versions will see several new physical models implemented, including milli-charged dark matter models [@Munoz2018] and forward-modelled CMB auxiliary data [@qin2020a].

 In addition, `21cmFAST` will be incorporated into large-scale inference codes, such as `21CMMC`, and is being used to create large data-sets for inference via machine learning.